SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Step 1: Create Your Login.gov Account

-Step 2: Initiate Entity Registration
+Step 2: Start Entity Registration

 Once logged into SAM.gov, navigate to the Workspace section and locate the Entities widget.
 Click to begin a new registration.